CarloStonebanks/flask-api-test/README.md

 # flask-api-test
-A test of Flask API functionality based on a simeple store model Based on the excellent tutorial by Jose Salvatierra
+A test of Flask API functionality based on a simple store model Based on the excellent tutorial by Jose Salvatierra

 ## Store